wirecard/wpp-integration-demo-php/README.md

 * Credit Card
 * PayPal
 * SEPA Direct Debit
+* Hobex
 * iDEAL
 * Sofort (Klarna Group)

-You will find examples for each payment type in this wpp-integration demo project.
+You will find examples for each payment type in this wpp-integration demo project except Hobex because payment processing can be handled in the same way as with SEPA Direct Debit.
+If you use Hobex you have to choose `hobex-vt` as payment method.
+The following elements are mandatory for a request:

+* merchant-account-id
+* request-id
+* transaction-type
+* payment-methods.payment-method
+* requested-amount
+* order-number
+* account-holder.first-name
+* account-holder.last-name
+* bank-account.iban
+* bank-account.bic
+* mandate.mandate-id
+* mandate.signed-date
+* creditor-id
+* country

 ### Credit card brands